Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

 - What are the critical steps in the application process?

 - Helpful resources

-Institutions are provided with a yearly quota within a three year quota allotment.
+Institutions are provided with an annual quota within the existing three year quota allotment.
 It is the most prestigious of the doctoral scholarships offered by the Federal Government.
 Scholarship recipients are selected by Canada’s three federal granting agencies:

 - Canadian Institutes of Health Research (CIHR)